davidalecrim1/rinha-with-go-2023/LEARNING.md

 2024/09/03 19:02:46 http: superfluous response.WriteHeader call from go-rinha-de-backend-2023/internal/handler.(*PersonHandler).GetPersonById (handler.go:103)
 ```

 I believe the context will help with this.
-I might lower the time, by firstly it is 10 seconds.
+I've tried 5 and 10 seconds.
+With 5 was not working well and the inserted people was 50% less.

 ## Database